Permify/permify/docs/docs/reference/glossary.md

 ReBAC is an access control model that defines permissions based on the relationships between entities and subjects of your system.
 Although ReBAC is best known for social networks because its core concept is about the network of relations, it can be applied beyond that.

-Check out [Relational Based Access Control Models](https://www.permify.co/post/relational-based-access-control-models) post learn more about ReBAC and its common usage.
+Check out [Relationship Based Access Control Models](https://permify.co/post/relationship-based-access-control-rebac/) post learn more about ReBAC and its common usage.

 ## Domain Specific Language (DSL)